thosgood/this-weeks-finds/markdown/101-150/week145.md

 to isomorphism.

-At this point you should be pounding your desk and yelling "Great - but what does \`Desarguesian' mean?
+At this point you should be pounding your desk and yelling "Great - but what does 'Desarguesian' mean?
 I want the nitty-gritty details!"

 Okay....